“Dreaming of Babel”, Alexandre Mitchell, 2022

 (Canson 180g, 42 x 59 cm, Indian ink)

-I came across so many interpretations of the story.
-As a child I read the bible and devoured legends of Babylon and other ancient civilisations; as an adolescent, I discovered Isaac Asimov, François Schuiten and later still, at University, I studied some Akkadian and read about Etemenanki.
-This was when I realised that the story might have some hidden jokes.
+There are so many interpretations of this story.
+Children read the Bible and devour the legends of Babylon and Egypt; teenagers discover science fiction stories and Isaac Asimov’s versions of the Tower of Babel or François Schuiten’s comic strips.
+As adults some will take the time to read the original texts and find out about Etemenanki.
+The biblical account included hidden jokes.
 Babylon was called in Akkadian ‘Bab-Ilum’, or ‘gate of god’ whereas Babylon was called ‘Babel’ by the Jews because in Hebrew babel means ‘confusion’.

 After all, the Jews had been deported to Babylon from their ancient Kingdom of Judah by the Babylonian king Nebuchadnezzar II, and this would be a typical example of Jewish humour, taunting their captors by poking fun at their most prized city and ziggurat.

-I love the city of Venice and particularly at night in the wintertime, when the sky is pure blackness, the streets are empty and the cold wind gushes through narrow alleys, made colder still because of its waterways.
-It was once a city that held European kings in the palm of its hand and every adventurer, politician, writer, artist and musician craved its intoxicating atmosphere.
+This is Venice at night and in winter, when the sky is pitch black, the streets are empty and the cold wind gushes through the narrow streets, made even colder by the wind blowing across its icy canals.
+It was once a city that held European kings in the palm of its hand and all adventurers, politicians, writers, artists and musicians sought out its intoxicating atmosphere.
 This city is an ode to urban palimpsests.

 Further reading